demisto/content/Packs/SentinelOne/Integrations/SentinelOne-V2/README.md

 ### sentinelone-mark-as-threat
 ***
 Marks suspicious threats as threats.
+Can only be used with API V2.0

 #### Base Command